Xolani-Qwabe/passportAuthAPi/server/README.md

 - **Credential Issuance**: Verifiable credentials (e.g., persona, skill verification, ownership) are issued using Veramo.
 - **Fan Engagement**: Followers complete tasks and share music promos to earn rewards.
 - **Fiat and Crypto Support**: Payouts are made in AVAX or fiat, with deposits accepted in fiat.
+- **Storage Assurance**: Masters and resulting works will be stored securely on Fleek storage as assurance/security for all stakeholders.

 ### 3. **Technologies Used**
 - **Backend**: Node.js with Express.js